 · Work with individual member states, that is, their individual Intellectual Property attachés.

 · Identify and work with favourable and switch MEPs ahead of the parliamentary vote.
-(Their names and stated in the Opinion and Amendment documents, along with their positions and/or votes.)
+(Their names are stated in the Opinion and Amendment documents, along with their positions and/or votes.)

 · The national parliaments should be informed, to ensure they know what is at stake when they discuss the implementation at national level.